 XIII.
 Nominations and Elections

-A. The president shall appoint an elections committee, which shall establish election procedures that guarantee that all elections shall provide for open nominations by active members, secret ballot, voting procedures and preservation of ballots for at least one year.
+1. The President shall appoint an Elections Committee, which shall establish election procedures that guarantee that all elections shall provide for open nominations by active members, secret ballot, voting procedures and preservation of ballots for at least one year.

-1. The business of this Association shall be transacted by Viva Voce vote except the election of officers and Representatives, ratification of the contract between Washtenaw Community College and Washtenaw Community College Education Association, and a strike vote, which shall be by written ballot.
+a.
+The business of this Association shall be transacted by Viva Voce vote except the election of officers and Representatives, ratification of the contract between Washtenaw Community College and Washtenaw Community College Education Association, and a strike vote, which will be by secret ballot.

-5. Election of officers shall be by a simple majority of the members voting.
-If necessary, when no candidate receives a majority on the first ballot, there shall be a run-off between the two (2) candidates receiving the most votes.
+e.
+Election of officers shall be by a simple majority of the members voting.
+If necessary, when no candidate receives a majority on the first ballot, there shall be a coin toss by the Election chair between the two (2) candidates receiving the most votes.

-E. Delegates to the representative assembly may be recalled for just cause.
+4. Delegates to the Representative Assembly may be recalled for just cause.